-While there's an entire wheel of hair color options—dark blonde, strawberry blonde, dark brown, red, or even rose gold—there's something classic, rich, and endlessly beautiful about a medium-brown.
-We have reason to believe brown hair can look good on just about everyone, even famous blondes like Blake Lively or Gwen Stefani (seriously— Google them with darker hair, you won't be disappointed.
+While there's an entire wheel of hair color options—dark blonde, strawberry blonde, dark brown, dark red, or even rose gold—there's something classic, rich, and endlessly beautiful about a medium-brown.
+We have reason to believe brown hair can look good on just about everyone, even famous blondes like Blake Lively or Gwen Stefani (seriously—Google them with darker hair, you won't be disappointed.
 In fact, you'll probably be inspired to follow their lead).

 So, how does one choose the most flattering color?
 "I would start by deciding if you need to be warm or cool brown depending on what’s going to look best on your skin tone," says celebrity colorist Nikki Lee.
+We tapped Lee and stylist Millie Morales for their industry expertise and pro tips on going brunette.

 Keep scrolling to see 35 of our favorite shades of medium-brown hair, and don't be surprised if you end up calling your colorist after.